AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

   - The test/http/sql-injection-demo.http file is now created and ready for testing.
   - This file contains three HTTP requests:
     - Test 1: A legitimate request to retrieve a specific customer.
-    - Test 2: A malicious request that demonstrates a SQL injection vulnerability.
+    - Test 2: A malicious request that demonstrates a SQL Injection vulnerability.
-    - Test 3: A SQL injection using multiple SQL statements.
+    - Test 3: A SQL Injection using multiple SQL statements.

 ### Step 2: Exploit the SQL Injection Vulnerability